Before coming to Bhutan, make sure that you have Travel/Medical Insurance.

 The following articles are exempt from duty:

 Personal items for day to day use by the visitor

 1 litre of alcohol (spirits or wine)

 200 cigarettes, on payment of import duty of 200%

 Instruments, apparatus or appliances for professional use

-You have to complete the passenger declaration form on your arrival before checking out.
+You need to complete the passenger declaration form on arrival.
 The last two articles mentioned, must be declared on the declaration form.
 If any such items are disposed of in Bhutan by sale or gift, they are liable for customs duty.
-On departure, visitors are required to surrender their forms to the Customs authorities.
+On departure, visitors are required to surrender their forms to the Customs Authorities.